 As we move into the 2020s, Blakeway is particularly interested in seeing where the burgeoning plant medicine movement goes.
 Medicinal mushrooms and cannabis have both been legalized in a number of states over the course of the decade, and some thought leaders such as Ayelet Waldman and Michael Pollan are promoting the potential of substances like LSD as mental health aids.
 “Another development that has been noticeable has been the rise in ayahuasca as a way of accelerating emotional and spiritual growth,” Blakeway says.
 (These last few, in particular, are understudied and can be dangerous to use.)

 The digital and holistic health worlds are also likely to come together in a bigger way—after all, we can now follow shamans on Instagram and book spiritual healing sessions through our smartphones, using tools like Snow’s soon-to-launch Wellness Official platform.
 “With so much access to information, we [now] have the ability to learn about and connect to the support that we need,” Snow says.
 She believes this ease of access will ultimately open holistic healing up to a broader audience, and will likely encourage a wider array of people to become healers themselves.
-“Now that wellness is becoming so mainstream and so necessary, there is more demand than there ever has been for healers who represent the diverse population looking for support.
-I also think we will see people connecting with indigenous healing and leaders more, as well as seeking out their own lineage of healing.”
+“Now that wellness is becoming so mainstream and so necessary, there is more demand than there ever has been for healers who represent the diverse population looking for support.”

 One thing’s for sure: In our quest to feel good, we now have more options than ever to explore.
 Given that healing isn’t one-size-fits-all, this can only be a good thing—and in Levine’s opinion, at least, we’ve only scratched the surface of what’s possible in the holistic healing world.
 “As creative beings, we are always discovering more modalities and inventing new ones,” she says.
 “I think [wellness] is just going to get weirder and broader.”